Arblade555/cse15l-lab-reports/LabReport5.md

 REFLECTION
 ==========
-Honsetly everything I learned in class was new.
+Honestly everything I learned in class was new.
 From the bash commands to how to make an autograder.
 I still struggle a bit with bash but this has been a great learning experience for me.
 I will definitely need to use this knowledge when I forget everything about it.
 The instructor was really cool and the TAs too!
 Huge shoutouts to Yasushi for giving a TedTalk on which CS classes are good, which are difficult and what classes are chill.
 Thanks for the class, hope you have a great day!